:: The challenge isn’t figuring out how other people see you. It’s figuring out how YOU see you—and what you want to be for yourself.

 But she’s wrong.
 You can check out my previous post, but know that, right now, I feel like I narrowly escaped by not landing a TT job.
 There’s something rotten in the state of higher ed, and if I’d moved my family into that dying kingdom, where would I be?
 Defending it like a lifeboater?
 Hoarding my meager riches and stomping on contingent faculty?
 I’d probably be a terrible person and hate myself—IF I were self-aware enough to know what I was doing.

 (OK that previous graf didn’t sound very pollyanna-ish, but it does fall under the “stop deluding” exception.)

-This question isn’t about figuring out how other people see you.
-It’s about figuring out how YOU see you—and what YOU want to be for YOURSELF.
+The challenge isn’t figuring out how other people see you.
+It’s figuring out how YOU see you—and what you want to be for yourself.

 I know one thing for certain: I do not want to be a tenure-track professor.

 They do not hold anything that I cannot have.
 That’s not sour grapes.
 That’s waking up.

 Now: Soon I will address, in a more hopeful fashion, the wonderful open pathways that higher ed holds for us.
 Because that hope is there.
 Those pathways are there.
 Thinking creatively about learning, teaching, finding making sharing knowledge—we have to do those things.
 And we can.